 One of Italy's most beloved poets, Giuseppe Giusti, was born in the province of Pistoia, in Monsummano Terme: today it is possible to visit the Casa Museum dedicated to him and which turns out to be his childhood home.

-Only ten kilometers from Pisa, in Calci, you will find the famous Certosa, a hermitage founded in 1366 where you can learn the history of the Certosa's monks who lived here until 1972.
+Just 6.2 miles or 10 kilometers from Pisa, in Calci, you can find the famous Certosa, a hermitage founded in 1366 where you can learn about the history of the Carthusian monks who lived here until 1972.

 Prato, too, offers several possibilities: starting from the Comeana Archaeological Area, whose main attraction is the large Montefortini Tumulus, to the Medici Villa in Poggio a Caiano, an architectural masterpiece by Giuliano da Sangallo - wanted by Lorenzo de' Medici - enriched by the pictorial marvels of Filippo Lippi, Andrea del Sarto and Pontormo and the majestic gardens in which rare plant species and some terracotta statues can be admired.

-A land of beautiful landscapes, history and incredible museums, the Siena area is the perfect place to spend your first Sunday of the month.
+A land of beautiful scenery, history and incredible museums, Siena is the ideal place to spend your first Sunday of the month.
+Just a short walk from the Duomo (Cathedral) is Palazzo Chigi alla Postierla, an elegant historic home that holds important collections and artistic evidence (open Sunday mornings only).

-In the town of Chiusi, the National Etruscan Museum preserves Etruscan, Roman and Longobard objects found in the area, while in the surrounding countryside, in Poggio Renzo, is located the necropolis, which houses a testimony of great archaeological value: the Tomb of the Monkey, whose origins date back to 480-470 B.C.
+In the city of Chiusi, the National Archaeological Museum preserves objects from the Etruscan, Roman and Longobard periods found in the area.
+In the surrounding countryside, at Poggio Renzo, there is a necropolis housing a testimony of great archaeological value: the Tomba della Scimmia (Tomb of the Monkey), the origins of which date back to 480–470 B.C.